Bimbonium/alx-low_level_programming/0x0E-structures_typedef/README.md

-Structs and Typedef, to be revisited latter
-They work like classes do in Python (for the most part)
+A set of projects dealing with structs and typedef in the form of a dog struct.